rpdedeus/pcfspring/README.md

 cf login -a https://api.run.pivotal.io
 ```

+2. Open the manifest file.
+Change the value of the "name" key to something of you liking.
+This value has to be unique.

-2. From the project's root directory, issue the command to push the applications.
+3. From the project's root directory, issue the command to push the applications.

 ```
 cf push --no-start
 ```

-3. Set environment variables.
+4. Set environment variables.

 Set environment variables using the following format:
 cf set-env APP_NAME ENV_VAR_NAME ENV_VAR_VALUE